 Typical requests and responses

-The API is based on four primary mediatypes.
+The API is based on five primary mediatypes.
 There may also be references to other mediatypes (i.e. for metadata) but these are not included in this documentation.

 For all resources except Data a client can use